Deepakreddyr4/Lead-Score-Case-Study/README.md

 - Lead Score Case Study.ipynb: The Jupyter notebook containing the code and data analysis.
 - Assignment Subjective Questions.pdf: A document with responses to subjective questions.
 - Lead Score Case Study.pdf: The final presentation summarizing the project.
+- Summary.pdf: A summary document outlining the key steps and outcomes of the Python file.